Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Introduction

-Below, we review recent developments in distributional data analysis (DDA), an emerging area of research that deals with distributional observations and, then, discuss our proposal and contributions.
-Distributional data analysis has diverse applications across many scientific domain including digital health \citep{augustin2017modelling,matabuena2020glucodensities,gait2020rv, matabuena2021distributional}, radiomics \citep{yang2020quantile}, neuroimaging \citep{tang2020differences} and many others.
-The central idea of distributional data analysis is to capture the distributional aspect in this data and treat these distributions represented via histograms, densities, quantile functions and other distributional representations as observations within various statistical modelling techniques. \cite{petersen2021modeling} provided an in-depth overview of recent developments in DDA with a specific emphasis on using densities.
+Below, we provide a brief review of the recent developments in distributional data analysis (DDA) and then discuss our proposal and contributions.
+The central idea of distributional data analysis is to capture the distributional aspects of subject-specific data and via histograms, densities, quantile functions and other distributional representations and use these as observations within various statistical modelling techniques. \cite{petersen2021modeling} provided an in-depth overview of recent developments in DDA with a specific emphasis on using densities.
+Distributional data analysis has diverse applications across many scientific domain including digital health \citep{augustin2017modelling,matabuena2020glucodensities,ghosal2023distributional, matabuena2021distributional}, radiomics \citep{yang2020quantile}, neuroimaging \citep{tang2020differences} and many others.

 Similar to functional regression models, depending on whether the outcome or the predictor is distributional, there are various types of distributional regression models. \cite{petersen2016functional} and \cite{hron2016simplicial} developed functional compositional methods to analyze samples of densities.
-For scalar outcome and distributional predictors represented via densities, a common idea has been to map densities to a proper Hilbert space $\mathcal{L}^2$ and then use existing functional regression approaches for scalar outcomes. \cite{petersen2016functional} used a log-quantile density transformation, whereas \cite{talska2021compositional} used a centered log-ratio transformation.
-Other approaches for modelling scalar outcomes and distributional predictors include scalar-on-quantile function regression \citep{gait2020rv}, kernel-based approaches using quantile functions \citep{matabuena2021distributional} and many others (see \cite{petersen2021modeling}, \cite{chen2021wasserstein} and references therein).
+For scalar outcome and distributional predictors the existing modelling approaches include scalar-on-quantile function regression \citep{ghosal2023distributional}, kernel-based approaches using quantile functions \citep{matabuena2023distributional}, density-transformation based approaches \citep{petersen2016functional,talska2021compositional} and many others (see \cite{petersen2021modeling}, \cite{chen2021wasserstein} and references therein).

 In parallel, there has been a substantial work on developing models with distributional outcome and scalar predictors. \cite{yang2020quantile} developed a quantile function-on-scalar (QFOSR) regression model, where subject-specific quantile functions of data were modelled via scalar predictors of interest using a function-on-scalar regression approach \citep{Ramsay05functionaldata}, which make use of data-driven basis functions called quantlets.
 One limitation of the approach is a no guarantee of underlying monotonicity of the predicted quantile functions.
 To address this, \cite{yang2020random} extended this approach using I-splines \citep{ramsay1988monotone} or Beta CDFs which enforce monotonicity at the estimation step.
 One important limitation of this approach is enforcement of jointly monotone (non-decreasing) regression structure via enforcement of monotonicity on each individual functional regression coefficients.
 As it will be shown in BLSA Actiheart data, this assumption is too restrictive for two of our scalar predictors (age and gender).